-In the primary database, Replication Agent creates all the tables, procedures, and triggers described in "Replication Agent objects in the Microsoft SQL Server primary database" on page 19.
-The sp\SybSetLogforReplTable and sp\SybSetLogforReplProc procedures are created in the mssqlsystemresource database with execute permission granted to Public.
-The "ReplicationAdmin" role is required to successfully execute these procedures.
+In the primary database, Replication Agent creates all the tables, procedures, and triggers described in "Replication Agent objects in the Microsoft SQL Server primary database" on page 20.
+The sp_SybSetLogforReplTable and sp_SybSetLogforReplProc procedures are created in the mssqlsystemresource database with execute permission granted to Public.

-- 10 Stop the Microsoft SQL Server in single-user mode in either of the following ways: - Use the sqlcmd utility to log in to the server:
+10 Stop the Microsoft SQL Server in single-user mode in either of the following ways:

+Log in to the server:

+'''

+"C:\Program Files\Microsoft SQL

+Server\90\Tools\Binn\SQLCMD.EXE" -U username -P

+password -S serverName

+'''

-"C:\Program Files\Microsoft SQL Server\90\Tools\Binn\SQLCMD.EXE" -U username -P password -S serverName Here, username, password, and serverName are your user ID, your password, and the name of the Microsoft SQL Server.
+Here, username, password, and serverName are your user ID, your password, and the name of the Microsoft SQL Server.